jstewmc/gravity/docs/setting.md

 $g->set('foo.bar.baz', [1, 2, 3]);
 ```

 ## Aliases

-Gravity supports aliases, although, in general, they are discouraged.
-It's a better world if every service is identified by a single identifier.
-However, sometimes aliases come in handy.
+Sometimes you need to move things.
+That's ok.
+Gravity supports aliases.
+But, keep in mind, they should be used sparingly.
+It's a better world if every service is identified by a single identifier!

-You can use the `$g->alias()` method to alias a setting or service.
-It accepts two identifiers: a source and a destination.
+You can use the `$g->alias()` method to alias an alias, setting, or service.
+It accepts two arguments: a source id and a destination id.

 ```php
 # file /path/to/project/.gravity/stuff.php